 Opening an issue

 Sails is composed of a number of different sub-projects, many of which have their own dedicated repository.
-Please open suspected issues with Waterline, various adapters, various generators, etc. in the relevant repository.
-When in doubt, or if your issue spans multiple repositories, please use this repository (Sails core) as a catchall.
+As a general rule of thumb, the best place to support a suspected issue with a module maintained by the Sails core team is in the main Sails repo.
 This helps us stay on top of issues and keep organized.